alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 282 user reviews of Apple MacBook Air 11-inch (2010) from Amazon.com.
 The average user rating for this product is 4.6/5, compared to an average user rating of 3.9/5 for other products in the same category on Amazon.com.
-Opinions about the price and size are on the whole positive.
-The usability and performance also get good views.
+Reviews about the price and size are overall positive.
+The usability and performance also get good reviews.

 portability, performance, usability, size, price